When it comes to fringe employee benefits, two terms that are often used interchangeably are Health Spending Account and Wellness Spending Account.

 Purpose

-HSA: To cover eligible medical expenses that are not included in provincial or group health plans.
-An HSA can serve as either a stand-alone alternative to conventional health insurance or as a supplementary “top-up" plan to enhance existing coverage.
+- HSA: To cover eligible medical expenses that are not included in provincial or group health plans.

-WSA: To help employees live healthier lives and make better lifestyle choices by providing them with a pre-determined sum for eligible wellness expenses.
+- WSA: To help employees live healthier lives and make better lifestyle choices through a pre-determined sum for certain expenses.

 Eligible Expenses

-HSA: It covers medical expenses.
-Eligible expenses include prescription drugs, dental services, attendant care, and other health-related expenses.
+- HSA: Medical expenses, such as prescription drugs, dental services, attendant care, and other health-related expenses.

-WSA: It covers expenses related to lifestyle enhancements and overall well-being.
-Eligible expenses may include gym memberships, yoga retreats, nutritional counseling and products, etc.
+- WSA: Lifestyle enhancements and overall well-being expenses, may include gym memberships, yoga retreats, nutritional counseling and products, etc.

 Preventive or Reactive